App Comparison

 When Does Rippling Actually Make More Sense?

 Rippling is the better choice when your team under 20 is likely to become a team of 50 within 18 months, or when you need IT infrastructure managed alongside HR.
-If you are provisioning MacBooks, managing software licenses across Microsoft 365 and AWS, and running multi-state payroll simultaneously, Rippling’s unified platform eliminates the need for three separate tools.
+If you are provisioning MacBooks and managing software licenses across Microsoft 365 and AWS while running multi-state payroll, Rippling’s unified platform eliminates the need for separate tools for each job.

-The Gusto vs Rippling calculus also shifts if your business operates across multiple legal entities or international jurisdictions from day one.
-Rippling handles entity-level reporting and compliance in ways Gusto does not, making it the logical choice for holding companies or venture-backed startups with complex cap tables and legal structures from launch.
+The calculus also shifts if your business operates across multiple legal entities or international jurisdictions from day one.
+Rippling handles entity-level reporting and compliance in ways Gusto does not, making it the logical choice for holding companies or venture-backed startups with complex legal structures from launch.

-Key Takeaway: Rippling makes financial sense for sub-20 teams planning to scale past 50 employees within 18 months or managing IT assets alongside HR.
-For stable or slow-growing teams, the added cost and complexity outweigh the benefits compared to Gusto’s simpler model per Rippling’s pricing structure.
+Rippling makes financial sense for sub-20 teams planning to scale past 50 employees within 18 months or managing IT assets alongside HR.
+For stable or slow-growing teams, the added cost and complexity outweigh the benefits compared to Gusto’s simpler model, per Rippling’s pricing structure.

 Frequently Asked Questions